spidereye-analytics/reservation-system/README.md

-Here is a streamlined version of your README:

----

 # Reservation System

 This is a FastAPI-based reservation system where providers can submit their availability, clients can retrieve available slots, make reservations, and confirm them.
 The application also includes functionality for managing user authentication and authorization.